New student? Sign up

 Your volunteering service can be a part of a school activity, or a completely separate programme that you’ve planned independently.

 Your service record celebrates all the volunteer work you’ve put into your community.
-A PDF Summary of Service Record is available for free download at any time to any student who has registered their hours at service.sva.org.nz.
+A PDF Summary of Service Record is available for free download at any time to any volunteer who has registered their hours at volunteer.sva.org.nz or on the SVA app.
 This record is perfect for inclusion for job and study applications as well as for scholarships and awards.

 Get in touch with us at firstname.lastname@example.org and we’ll help you out.